Vienna International School: Vienna International School

-In September 1977, Maurice Pezet was invited by the Austrian Government to start the project of developing a Vienna International School on the model of the Geneva and New York United Nations Schools in preparation for the expansion of the United Nations to Vienna. {Vienna is one of the four headquarters of the UN, along with New York, Geneva and Nairobi.
-The Vienna International Centre (UNO City) is leased to the United Nations for 1 Austrian schilling (7 euro cent) per year.} It was anticipated that there would be two years of preparation for the small existing English School to be incorporated into the school development plan for the Vienna International School (VIS).
+In September 1977, Maurice Pezet was invited by the Austrian government to start the project of developing a Vienna International School on the model of the Geneva and New York United Nations Schools in preparation for the expansion of the United Nations to Vienna.
+Vienna is one of the four headquarters of the UN, along with New York, Geneva and Nairobi.
+The Vienna International Centre (UNO City) is leased to the United Nations for 1 Austrian schilling (7 euro cents) per year.
+It was anticipated that there would be two years of preparation for the small existing English School to be incorporated into the school development plan for the Vienna International School (VIS).

-The Vienna International School officially opened its doors on 11 September 1978 to pupils of 60 nationalities.
-Primary and Secondary were accommodated on Grinzingerstrasse and Kindergarten was located on Heiligenstädter Strasse.
-A part of Secondary moved briefly to Zollergasse and then Schloss Pötzleinsdorf.
-A year later, Secondary School moved to Peter-Jordan-Straße, where it remained until the custom built present campus was opened in September 1984 with Maurice Pezet as Director.
-The then Chancellor, Dr Bruno Kreisky had initiated the idea of a new, specially built school and the campus was entirely funded by the Austrian Government.
-Dr. Kreisky employed Maurice Pezet, formerly associated with the UN School in New York (UNIS), to manage the project and he became the first Director of the new Vienna International School.
-Dr. Kreisky was present at some of the opening events at the VIS.
+The Vienna International School opened its doors on 11 September 1978 to pupils of 60 nationalities.
+Primary and secondary were accommodated on Grinzinger Straße and Kindergarten was located on Heiligenstädter Strasse.
+A part of secondary moved briefly to Zollergasse and then Schloss Pötzleinsdorf.
+A year later, secondary school moved to Peter-Jordan-Straße, where it remained until the custom built present campus was opened in September 1984 with Maurice Pezet as director.
+The chancellor at the time, Bruno Kreisky, had initiated the idea of a new, specially built school.
+The campus was entirely funded by the Austrian government.
+Kreisky employed Maurice Pezet, formerly associated with the UN School in New York (UNIS), to manage the project.
+He became the first director of the new Vienna International School.
+Kreisky was present at some of the opening events at the VIS.
 The new building was constructed in the 22nd District, two U-Bahn (underground) stops from the VIC, and opened in September 1984.
 It is located on Straße der Menschenrechte, two hundred metres away from the U1 Kagran underground station and the Donau Zentrum Shopping Mall.